 What is brand identity?
 Elements of brand identity

 Brand identity is important.
 It consists of both visible and invisible elements.
-The former include, among others: logo/logotype, colors, characteristic office decor, appearance of products and their packaging, graphic design of promotional materials, as well as employees' uniforms or claim marketing.
+The former include the logo/logotype, colours, distinctive office design, the appearance of products and their packaging, the graphic design of promotional materials, as well as employee attire or claim marketing.
 The second group consists of: customer service quality, organizational culture, user / customer experience and corporate social responsibility.
 All these issues allow the brand to be identified and distinguished from the competition.
 What's more, they create its philosophy and individuality.
 What constitutes identity directly influences brand image.

 The importance of brand identity